psahaan/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 ###  Hierarchical vs Flat synthesis

 In this session we start with reviewing a verilog code called  multiple_modules as shown below .
 The main point here is that after synthesizing the architecture below the synthesized design contains sub-modules instead of discrete components.
-This is due to Hierarchical Synthesis .The netlist generated is also show below contains connections between sub-modules
+This is due to Hierarchical Synthesis .The netlist generated is also show below contains connections between sub-modules .Also attached is the netlist that is generated after synthesis
 <p float="left">
   <img src="https://user-images.githubusercontent.com/64180927/165986994-d7208fcd-087c-4e2d-b40c-27af681154d1.png" width="500"/>
   <img src="https://user-images.githubusercontent.com/64180927/165989866-f549c9bf-8297-4434-8fc1-c9d0e8269871.png" width="500"/>